 Ask almost any highly productive individual on earth what daily task they dread most.
 Be they entrepreneurs, directors, CEOs or managers, their answer will be e-mail!

 E-mail is tedious yes, but remains important to large parts of our work.
 Very few businesses can function without it.
 If you dread spending time on e-mail, it really only leaves you with two options: learn to love it or get someone else to do it.

 If you dread answering e-mail, it really only leaves you with two options: learn to love it or get someone else to do it!
 With proper training, your clients/colleagues will not even know it wasn’t you who replied but your assistant.

 An efficient assistant can be a super, secret weapon.
 While they are processing the e-mails, you are finishing something else, making you doubly as effective.
 With proper training, your clients and colleagues will not even know it wasn’t you who replied but your assistant.

-This is how to empower your assistant to take over all your e-mails:
+These steps will empower your assistant to take over all your e-mails:

-Eliminate, then automate
+- Eliminate, then Automate

 The first step is to take a critical look at the messages that make it to your inbox and eliminate unnecessary processing.
 For example